Successfully Selling on Amazon: These 10 Commandments Every Seller Should Know!

 What distinguishes a bad customer experience from a good one?
 Sometimes it’s just the customer service!
 Even if the presentation is perfect and the product wins every award – something can always go wrong.
 What matters is the customer’s experience, how problems are handled.
 If this is positive, even a bad experience can turn into a good one.
 If the customer comes back afterward, sellers have definitely been able to sell successfully on Amazon.

 Customer inquiries should be responded to promptly – ideally still today – and everything should be done to resolve the issue.
-Sometimes this is simple, as it only requires a response (“Is your dog leash suitable for small dogs?”), but sometimes it can be difficult (“The leash was already broken!
+Sometimes this is simple, as it only requires a piece of information (“Is your dog leash suitable for small dogs?”), but sometimes it can also be difficult (“The leash was already broken!
 What a lousy business!”).
 In addition to a friendly and courteous response, it is now important to help as straightforwardly as possible, for example, with a quick refund or the free shipping of a replacement product.
-Online sellers can certainly orient themselves to the unbureaucratic standards of the shipping company, as successful Amazon sellers have understood that buyers are accustomed to the high customer orientation of the eCommerce giant.
+Online retailers can certainly orient themselves to the unbureaucratic standards of the shipping company, as successful Amazon sellers have understood that buyers are accustomed to the high customer orientation of the eCommerce giant.
 Money-back guarantees and similar offers also build trust.
 The keyword here is definitely goodwill.

 6. Maintain your reviews!